 Mr. Jason Johnson has lived in Red Bluff since 1987 and is a graduate of Red Bluff High School.
 He and wife Mindi have been married for 18 years and have two daughters.
 Prior to coming to Mercy in the winter of 2010, he spent 11 years in the hearth and patio industry.
 Jason is responsible for maintenance and the day-to-day plant operations, and is always available to lend a helping hand.
 Any family can contact Jason to arrange volunteer service hours at the school such as landscaping, painting, power washing and window cleaning at 527-8313 from 12:30pm-8:30 pm Monday through Friday during the school year.

 Mr. Merced Najera graduated from California State University Chico.
 He came to Mercy High School in 1993, to teach Spanish.
-He took a break from teaching at Mercy in 2006 after he and his wife of 25 years had their second child.
-His Wife Yolanda is also a teacher and teaches Spanish at Paradise High School.
+He took a break from teaching at Mercy in 2006 after he and his wife of 28 years had their second child.
+His wife Yolanda is also a teacher and teaches Spanish at Paradise High School.
 They have two wonderful children Olivia and David.
-Mr. Najera currently teaches Spanish 1, 2, 3 and 4AP as well as Physical Education.
-He is happy to be back at this family oriented high school and loves to teach here.
-Mr. Najera advises the sophomore class and is also the track coach.
+Mr. Najera currently teaches Spanish 1, 2, 3 and 4/AP as well as Physical Education.
+He is happy to be at this family oriented high school and loves to teach here.
+Mr. Najera advises the sophomore class and is also the soccer coach.

 Dr. Michael FigueroaScience, Math, and Engineering Teacher